-The criminal defense lawyers of Sindel, Sindel & Noble are highly experienced in helping clients appeal criminal convictions.
+The criminal defense lawyers of Sindel, Richard H. Sindel, Inc. are highly experienced in helping clients appeal criminal convictions.
 Being convicted of a crime is not always the end of the story, and we know that unfortunately many lives have been disrupted by convictions resulting from faulty evidence.

 In some cases, the laws themselves are later deemed to be unfair and are therefore changed to reflect current reality.
 That was the case with Missouri’s persistent offender law, which was recently repealed by lawmakers.
 In light of that change, Gov. Jay Nixon recently commuted the life sentence of a man who was convicted of non-violent crimes related to marijuana.